dank101/4.3BSD-Reno/README.md

-is  sent as quickly as possible is to include in a single package the signed appropriate Addenda  (without  modification)  for  the Reno  distribution  plus any other necessary signed legal papers, depending on your licensing status, the appropriate  check  prop- erly made out to ``The Regents of the University of California,'' and a completely filled-out Site Information Form,  and  to  send this single package to the address noted above.
+is  sent as quickly as possible is to include in a single package the signed appropriate Addenda  (without  modification)  for  the Reno  distribution  plus any other necessary signed legal papers, depending on your licensing status, the appropriate  check  properly made out to ``The Regents of the University of California,'' and a completely filled-out Site Information Form,  and  to  send this single package to the address noted above.